gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 mobile-ready websites _without_ an advanced degree in JavaScript wizardry.

-It combines the fast performance of static websites with the powerful abstractions, tools, and client capabilities of the React.js world.
+It combines the fast performance of static websites with the powerful abstractions, tools, and client capabilities of the React world.

 ### Gatsby is fast